rwilliams58/onnx/docs/Operators.md

 ### <a name="Not"></a><a name="not">**Not**</a>

-  Returns the negation of the input tensor element-wise.
+  This operator returns the negation of the input tensor element-wise.

 #### Inputs